ubc-library-rc/gis-reference-mapping/content/hands-on1.md

 3. Click the drop-pin icon.
 Your cursor should turn into a cross hair.
 Now click on the map, exactly where the drop-pin for Ottawa is already given.
 <img src="./images/geojson-drawpoint_20251113.png" style="width:100%">

 4. Once you click, you will notice some geoJSON code appears on the right-hand panel.
 This is the geoJSON that stores a single point.
 Click **Save** in the upper left-hand corner, and save your new point layer as either a `geojson` (notice, however, you can save as a shapefile or another file format as well).
 Once the file is downloaded, ***move it to your `reference-mapping-workshop` folder.
+You may need to rename it to `ottawa` rather than `map.geojson` which is the default.
 <img src="./images/geojson-save_20251113.png" style="width:100%">